 Falls as a whole is a national problem that is responsible for almost 8.6 million emergency room visits each year, according to the National Safety Council.
 These injuries can be devastating and commonly include broken bones and serious damage to the back, the neck, and other body parts.
 If you have experienced a slip-and-fall accident, you’re not alone.
-Call (856) 778-5500 to get help now for your Acme slip and fall claim.
+We are leading personal injury attorneys in New Jersey, so call (856) 778-5500 to get help now for your Acme slip and fall claim.

 Fault in Slip-and-Fall Cases

 Slip-and-falls can often result from safety hazards, including slippery, icy, wet, and obstructed floors.
 Certain areas of supermarkets may pose more of a risk than others.
 Entryways can be hazardous, especially during times of rain or snow.
 Freezer and refrigerated aisles can be the site of accidents when a leak allows the liquid to pool on the floor where customers are walking.
 A produce section that is hosed down as part of the cleaning process can be slippery.
 Spilled fruits and vegetables also create a slipping or tripping hazard.
 In other aisles, any spills of oil, beverages, or other liquid products can result in an accident if they are not cleaned up properly and immediately.